qeize/qeize/README.md

 ### <div align="center">👋 Hey, I'm Veccy!
 A self-taught cybersecurity enthusiast specializing in DDoS and network security since 2020.
 I also develop websites and digital tools.<div>
-- 🔭 I’m currently working on various cybersecurity and network stress-testing projects.
+- 🔭 Currently working on projects involving network security, website design, and automation tools.
-- 🌱 I’m currently learning advanced penetration testing and botnet mitigation techniques.
+- 🌱 Learning new skills in cloud computing, UI/UX design, and ethical hacking.
-- ❓ Ask me about anything related to cybersecurity, DDoS testing, and network security.
+- ❓ Ask me about tech, programming, or how to build secure and user-friendly websites.
-- ⚡ Fun fact: I enjoy breaking things to make them stronger.
+- ⚡ Fun fact: I’m always curious about how technology shapes our daily lives.

 <br/>